vossi1/c64-v9958-card/readme.md

     After soldering I checked if all pins are really fixed and no bridge exists!
     With two solder jumper on the back you can select 27/29c256 or 28c256 eprom type.
     For the DRAM you have also the option to use a THT cap instead SMD.
+    If you want to use a V9938 you have to solder a 10k resistor and cut the two pre-connected V9958-solder-bridges with a knife!

 **RGB output:**